IQSS/dataverse/doc/sphinx-guides/source/developers/troubleshooting.rst

 If your user credentials for the SMTP server require a password, you'll need to configure some **Additional Properties** at the bottom.

 **IMPORTANT:** Before continuing, it's highly recommended that your Default User account does NOT use a password you share with other accounts, as one of the additional properties includes entering the Default User's password (without concealing it on screen).
-For smtp.gmail.com you can safely use an `app password <https://support.google.com/accounts/answer/185833?hl=en>`_ or create an extra Gmail account for use with your Dataverse software development environment.
+For smtp.gmail.com you can safely use an `app password <https://support.google.com/accounts/answer/185833?hl=en>`_ or create an extra Gmail account for use with your Dataverse Software development environment.

 Authenticating yourself to a Mail Host can be tricky.
 As an example, we'll walk through setting up our JavaMail Session to use smtp.gmail.com as a host by way of SSL on port 465.
 Use the Add Property button to generate a blank property for each name/value pair.